hirosystems/docs/docs/smart-contracts/devnet.md

 - `bitcoin_node_image_url`: a Docker image path for the Bitcoin node container
 - `stacks_node_image_url`: a Docker image path for the Stacks node container
 - `stacks_api_image_url`: a Docker image path for the Stacks API node container
-- `stacks_explorer_image_url`: a Docker image path for the Stacks Explorer node container
+- `stacks_explorer_image_url`: a Docker image path for the Explorer node container
 - `bitcoin_explorer_image_url`: a Docker image path for the Bitcoin Explorer node container
 - `postgres_image_url`: a Docker image path for the Postgres DB container
 - `disable_bitcoin_explorer`: Boolean to set if the Bitcoin Explorer container runs in the DevNet stack
-- `disable_stacks_explorer`: Boolean to set if the Stacks Explorer container runs in the DevNet stack
+- `disable_stacks_explorer`: Boolean to set if the Explorer container runs in the DevNet stack
 - `disable_stacks_api`: Boolean to set if the Stacks API container runs in the DevNet stack

 ### Stacking orders